 We make assumptions at times.
 It's really human nature.
 The important thing to remember is that when it comes to our students, the better we are at getting to know them by asking them questions and being genuine, the better we will be at serving them the way they need it.
 When we understand who they are, where they come from and what their lives are like, we will be able to reach them in a way that is powerful.
 Connecting by building meaningful relationships allows our students to feel important, valued, and part of their own growth in education.

-Nearly four decades ago, my parents were young newlyweds in a poor war torn country in Southeastern Europe.
+Nearly four decades ago, my parents were young newlyweds in a poor, economically unstable country in Southeastern Europe.
 They made a very difficult decision to leave almost everything behind and come to America.
 And they did it for the hope of a better future for their two kids.
 They left the former Yugoslavia with one suitcase and less than $200 in their pockets.
 But the dreams they had for us were worth it.
 They risked everything because they knew what staying there would lead to, and they heard about the promises of America.

 It wasn’t easy when we first arrived in the states.
 We didn’t quite fit it.
 There were the obvious differences like language, clothes and food.
 Aside from language and clothes, we also smelled different from everyone else.
 My aunt (who came to America a few years before we did) came when she was in high school.
 She remembers being called the stinky girl.
 You see, cabbage is a staple in lower socioeconomic Serbian homes, so I imagine she smelled like cabbage and didn’t realize it.
 It was normal to her.
 But she was teased a lot for it back then.
 I'm sure it was hard for her self confidence.
 When she was in Yugoslavia, she was a very liked and well respected girl.
 The change was a shock for a teenage girl.